joeycumines/PHelP/README.md

 This will be maintained, and at this stage I will be regularly adding functionality - though it starts from almost nothing.
 I will be re-writing some features that I wrote before, some I have wanted before, and probably just doing what I want.
+Eventually I plan to setup either subtrees, or some way to better package the dependencies, however until then, I will just be keeping everything in one place.

 ## Package Overview